 Land is of great significance to Aboriginal and Torres Strait Islander peoples - but the connection we feel to country can be a difficult concept for non-Indigenous people to grasp.
 The living environment goes beyond physical elements, and is fundamental to our identity.

-For First Australians, “country” encompasses an interdependent relationship between an individual and their ancestral lands and seas.
+For First Nations people, “country” encompasses an interdependent relationship between an individual and their ancestral lands and seas.
 This reciprocal relationship between the land and people is sustained by the environment and cultural knowledge.

 When people talk about country it is spoken of like a person: we speak to country, we sing to country, we worry about country, and we long for country.